jaherzog574/Linux-Backup-Script/README.md

 # Basic Linux Backup Script
-BASH script that runs on Linux and does backups of the specified directory and sends the user an email when done with a log of what it's done when finished.
+A simple BASH script that that does backups of a specified directory, purges the older backups, and sends the user an email when complete.

-Make sure that when you download the script that you change the source, destination, log file name, and email address to your needs (these are all found at the top of the file).

-If you wish to automate this script, then tell Chon to run it and give it the times that it should run at (look online if you are unfamiliar with Cron).
+It is important that you specify the following aguments (in order) when you call this script:
+  - Backup name
+  - Soruce Location
+  - Destination Location
+  - (optional) Backup limit (number of backups you wish to keep)
+  - (optional) Exclusions (files/folders you wish to not include in the backup)

+This script has been tested on Ubuntu Server 14.04 LTS and partually works on CentOS 6.5 (just change all the "-A"s on the mailx lines to "-a") as there is a slight difference between the current version of Mailx on CentOS and the one on Ubuntu.
+Though it hasn't been varified, this script is expected to work on other (espessually Debian-based) Linux distrobutions as well (use caution if this applies to you).

+If you wish to automate this script, then make sure that the script has execute permissions, and is put in a reasonable location (I recommend putting it in the /sbin directory, but other locations work fine aswell).
+Modify the crontab to your liking making sure to include the nessessary arguments (I recommned setting the script to backup a small directory in a few minutes into the future to varify the script works properally before telling it to backup any real data).

 Keep in mind that this is one of my first scripts that I've written.
+This script is not perfect and is not intended to be used in a production envirnment (Simply becouse it's not as well tested and mature as some of the other backup solutuions out there).